River Went: Milling

+Ecology

 During the late 1800s and early 1900s, the river was seriously polluted as a result of coal mining and the growth of population to support the mining operations.
 In many cases, villages developed around the mines and had inadequate or no sewage treatment plants, while the mines discharged mine water containing ochre, and large quantities of solids, which were deposited on the bed and choked vegetation.
 As a result, the fish population was almost entirely destroyed, and the river remained without fish until the 1970s.

 The state of the Don was similarly lifeless, but by the 1970s, water quality in the lower Went was slightly improved, as a result of natural purification of the effluents being added to the river, and a small population of fish re-established itself.
 Most are thought to have been swept down the Don from still waters much higher up than the mouth of the Went, but they survived the transit downstream to take refuge in the Went.
 As water quality continued to improve, the fish became self-sustaining by the 1980s, and populations of roach, bream, perch and eels began to spread upstream.
 While these species were suited to the ponded nature of the river below Sykehouse, the river above there is faster flowing, and more suitable for riverine species of fish such as chub and dace.
 There was no chance of natural redevelopment of these species, as they had all been eliminated by the pollution.